-7. Wax your bow string.
-This will help your bow string last longer and help prevent it from fraying.
-Bring you bow into a pro-shop every year and have your cables and strings checked and replaced if needed.
+7. Wax your bowstring.
+This will help your bowstring last longer and help prevent it from fraying.
+Bring your bow into a pro-shop every year and have your cables and strings checked and replaced if needed.
 Money well spent and will help to keep your shooting safe.

 8. Shoot sharp broadheads when hunting.
-When archery hunting, your game will die from hemorrhage, not shock.
-Practice with field tips that weight the same amount of grains as your hunting broadheads.
+When archery hunting, your game will die from haemorrhage, not shock.
+Practice with field tips that weigh the same amount of grains as your hunting broadheads.
 Practice with the broadheads you will be hunting with too.
 Large fixed blades tend to plain when flying through the air.
 Be aware that deployable mechanical blades don’t always open correctly.
-A recently new type of broadhead that works very well, where the cutting blades deploy forward and has a 2-inch cutting diameter is the “Rage” two blade broadhead; wicked!
+A recently new type of broadhead that works very well, where the cutting blades deploy forward and has a 2-inch cutting diameter is the “Rage” two-blade broadhead; wicked!

 9. Get yourself a good quality archery target or two.
 The archery targets I like to use are the targets that look like deer.
 These archery targets are also the same size as your average deer, or larger.
 Practice on these from stand heights, in a wooded area.
 Move them around and get used to shooting in hunting environments.

 11. Camouflage yourself when bow hunting!
 Match the camouflage to your deer hunting terrain and stand sites.
 If you don’t, you’ll stick out.
 Be aware of your silhouette and your background.
 Do not ever wear Blue Jeans while deer hunting!!!
 If you do, you might as well be wearing a neon sign.
 A whitetails eyes absorb light different then ours; the light wavelengths of the color blue stand out to deer.
-There isn’t to much of the color blue out there in the woods, so it’s very un-natural to deer.
-Deer do not see colors as we do, but they do see colors in different shades of brightness’s in a variety of off-color hues.
-If it is un-natural, they will spook!
+There isn’t too much of the color blue out there in the woods, so it’s very unnatural to deer.
+Deer do not see colors as we do, but they do see colors in different shades of brightness in a variety of off-colour hues.
+If it is unnatural, they will spook!

 13. Use portable hunting stands, climbing stands, ladder stands, and blinds.
-Use safety harnesses correctly; fallow the manufactures directions for use.
-I use one of the newer style safety vest style harnesses.
+Use safety harnesses correctly; follow the manufacturer’s directions for use.
+I use one of the newer style safety vest-style harnesses.
 It is reversible with a camouflage pattern on one side and is blaze orange on the other.
-Use these harnesses going up and down the tree also, not just on stand.
+Use these harnesses going up and down the tree also, not just on a stand.
 Most falling accidents happen climbing up and into a hunting stand or getting out and to the ground.
 Don’t become a statistic for some hunting safety advertisement.

 14. Use several deer calls and a rangefinder.
 Practice with all.
 I like to use a fawn bleat, doe call, buck call, and even a buck roar call when rattling.
 You can call a deer into your shooting range with these accessories, but you still have to know what the range is (within 5 to 8 yards) to effectively harvest a whitetail deer with a hunting bow.
 I like to range various objects while in my stand, that way when a deer comes in and I don’t have that extra time to range it, I already have a good idea of the range within a yard or two.
 Remember; your shooting at a target about the size of volleyball (now you know why so many practices at a paper plate), read number 10 again.